pjr0009/th/howthisworks.md

 flow of events
 1) create paypal token and transaction
 2) redirect user to complete checkout
 3) upon success of checkout, create payment

+user gets payment
+there should be a call to action to refund the order if necessary

 Changing paypal account in the account settings: